Tips to Win With Your Photo Booth at Your Next Trade Show!

 Another strategy to consider when choosing your location is to take into account what other vendors are around you.
-For instance, if you are able to get a spot close to a larger, big ticket vendor which will naturally get a lot of scrutiny, you can piggy back off of that attention.
-They have a lot more marketing power than you and you can definitely use that cross promotion to your advantage.
+For instance, if you are able to get a spot close to a larger, big-ticket vendor that will naturally get a lot of scrutiny, you can piggyback off of that attention.
+They have a lot more marketing power than you and you can definitely use that cross-promotion to your advantage.

 When choosing your location, those surrounding you may be more important that you think.
 Think about the target audience for your own products/services as well as the other businesses attending the event.
 It is wise to place your set up in the same eye line of those with similar customers.